Making Queer History

 It was two years after her return that Vargas found one of her largest inspirations; fellow queer artist Federico Garcia Lorca.
 While staying in a hotel room, she believed Frederico Garcia Lorca’s ghost came to her as a bird, and because of this she would dedicate an album to the man based on his poetry, and form a close bond to his remaining family.

-We are also lucky in the fact we know for sure how she would have identified, as at the age of eighty-one she came out publicly as a lesbian.
+At the age of eighty-one she came out publicly as a lesbian.
 Though she had been open about sleeping with women long before formally proclaiming herself a lesbian, being able to put a label on her experience seemed to comfort her.

 She reached the end of her life at ninety-three and spoke publicly about her feelings on death, saying: